 This blog post is an excerpt from chapter 3.2.2 of Origin of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Each Biblical Hebrew Word is a Precious Jewel to be Discovered
+Please use the Social Network links just below to share this information from The Explanation, Each Biblical Hebrew Word is a Precious Jewel to be Discovered